 - 1 Click Start.

 - 2 Click My Computer.

-- 3 Right-click the DVD Writer/CD Writer drive icon and select Properties.
+- 3 Right-click the DVD Writer/CD Writer drive icon (may be labeled DVD/CD-RW) and select Properties.

 - 4 Click the AutoPlay tab.

 - 5 Click Select an action to perform, select an action, and then click OK.
-Or